watzon/salesforce-angular2-boilerplate/README.md

 + Visualforce Remoting and WebServices use different date formats.
 I have tried to compensate for those differences in the Salesforce service with the `parseSoapResult` and `convertDate` methods, but I may have missed an edge case.
 + When attempting to access things like a Contact's `PhotoUrl` or Attachments Salesforce will require you to be logged in before it can show them.
 This may cause weird effects while developing locally if your Salesforce session ends.
-+ For some reason with the way I'm doing the `runOutsideAngular` call in the Salesforce service when `SalesforceService.execute` is called in an `ngOnInit` it executes twice.

 ### License